backprop-ai/backprop/docs/source/Tasks.rst

 Triplet is different.
 This schema requires keys "texts" (input texts), and "groups" (group in which each piece of text falls).
 This variant uses a distinct sampling strategy, based on group numbers.
 A given "anchor" text is compared to a positive match (same group number) and a negative match (different group number).
 The goal is to minimise the distance between the anchor vector and the positive match vector, while also maximising the distance between the anchor vector and negative match vector.

+Finetuning text vectorisation also accepts the keyword argument ``max_length`` which specifies the maximum token length for encoded text.

 .. code-block:: python